ouspg/CloudAndNetworkSecurity/README.md

 Laboratory exercises are thought of as independent packages: containing theory and exercises and going technologically very deep.

-To pass this course with grade 1, you have to attend all lectures including the five physical lectures.
+To pass this course with grade 1, you have to attend all lectures, excluding the first lecture.
 Failing to do so results in a written exam based on the lectures missed.

 To get a better grade, you have to do some laboratory exercises.
 All laboratory tasks are optional and total points from those will determine your grade.